dart-lang/site-www/src/_guides/language/language-tour_migrated.md

     Here's a nice example that illustrates what dynamic does: dynamic a = 2;
-      String b = a; // no problem! until runtime
+      String b = a; // No problem!
+Until runtime, when you get an uncaught error.
-      // Uncaught Error: TypeError: 2: type 'JSInt' is not a subtype of type 'String'

       Object c = 2;
-      String d = c;  // problem!
-A value of type 'Object' can't be assigned to a variable of type 'String'
+      String d = c;  // Problem!
     {% endcomment %}

 -   Dart supports generic types, like `List<int>` (a list of integers)